perrygeo/simanneal/README.md

 # Python module for simulated annealing

 This module performs [simulated annealing optimization](http://en.wikipedia.org/wiki/Simulated_annealing) to find the optimal state of a system.
-It is inspired by the mettalurgic process of annealing whereby metals must be cooled at a regular schedule in order to settle into their lowest energy state.
+It is inspired by the metallurgic process of annealing whereby metals must be cooled at a regular schedule in order to settle into their lowest energy state.

 Simulated annealing is used to find a close-to-optimal solution among an extremely large (but finite) set of potential solutions.
 It is particularly useful for [combinatorial optimization](http://en.wikipedia.org/wiki/Combinatorial_optimization) problems defined by complex objective functions that rely on external data.